A loss of oxygen to the brain caused by a blockage within a blood vessel or a bleed within the brain the causes neural tissue to die.

 Stroke is a leading cause of disability within the United States.
 Strokes can be caused by vascular disease, chronic heart conditions, aging, drug use and poor lifestyle.
 Complications of stroke include motor deficits, emotional dysregulation and cognitive complications.
 One of the most common complications associated with stroke are language deficits.
 Ischemic or hemorrhagic stroke to the left hemisphere can cause aphasia.

-Treatment for stroke include physical therapy, occupational therapy, psychotherapy and cognitive rehabilitation.
+Treatment for stroke includes physical therapy, occupational therapy, psychotherapy and cognitive rehabilitation.
 Medications such as blood thinners can be given to prevent further strokes from occurring.

 Cognitive complications of stroke vary according to the location of the lesion.
 Patients with stroke can have difficulty with language if the stroke occurs on the left hemisphere.
 Treatment for language deficits can involve working with a speech therapist one-on-one or attending an aphasia support group.

-Cognitive remediation therapy can assist with these complications.
-Teaching new strategies to recognize words, retrieve words, form sentences, comprehend written material and foster fluency help patients with stroke reenter their community and engage with others.
+Cognitive remediation therapy can assist with language and other cognitive complications.
+Teaching new strategies to recognize words, retrieve words, form sentences, comprehend written material, and encourage fluency help patients with stroke reenter their community and engage with others.

 HappyNeuron Pro can be used as a tool to continue therapy outside of the clinic.
-You can assign your patient various exercises that target the language system.
+You can assign your patient various exercises that target language and other cognitive functions impacted by stroke.
 With each exercise, you can customize them to your patient’s needs.
 As the clinician, you can set the level of difficulty, duration, response time, number of stimuli, type of stimuli, and create custom exercise plans for your patient.
 As your patient uses HappyNeuron Pro, you can view their progress and identify areas they are still struggling with to better focus your therapy sessions on those issues.

-You can utilize our exercises to directly focus on language.
-Here are just a few that can help:
+You can utilize our exercises to directly focus on areas of cognition affected by stroke.
+Here are just a few that we suggest:

-In addition, we provide exercises that focus on other domains of cognition such as Memory, Executive Function, Visual Memory, Processing Speed, the Auditory system, and Verbal Memory.
+In addition to these exercises, we provide more content that focuses on other domains of cognition such as Memory, Executive Function, Visual Memory, Processing Speed, Auditory Processing, and Verbal Memory.

-As you work with your client, you can identify overlapping cognitive issues that may be impacting their ability to produce and comprehend language.
+As you work with your client, you can identify overlapping cognitive issues that may be impacting their ability to engage with the world around them.
 Our other exercises can assist with these complications, and you can address them in and outside of the clinical setting using HappyNeuron Pro.

-Rehabilitation of stroke happens with a team of various clinicians.
-Neurologists, neuropsychologists, speech therapists, and occupational therapists use us in their intervention for stroke.
+Stroke rehabilitation involves a team of various clinicians.
+Neurologists, neuro-psychologists, speech therapists, and occupational therapists use us in their therapeutic intervention for stroke.

 Your patient may be in the acute stage of recovery (2 weeks) or in the chronic stage (6+ months).
 Some patients with stroke can return home, while others need assisted care.
 We can be adapted into a medical practice, home based therapy setting, and even a specialized care facility.
 For speech, therapists have used our software for individual as well as group sessions.
 Great icebreakers for aphasia support groups include Split Words, Sleight of Hands, and Shapes and Colors.
 These exercises can encourage individuals to speak and provide some needed laughter when patients are engaging.
 To do group work, you can connect an HDMI cord from the computer to a television screen to carry out a group session for stroke survivors.